CAST-genomics/panCT/docs/formats/walks.rst

 Overview
 ~~~~~~~~
-A ``.walk`` file is tab-delimited and has four or more columns per line:
+A ``.walk`` file is tab-delimited and has three or more columns per line:

 .. list-table::
    :widths: 15 25